MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-IV-Federal-Crop-Insurance-Corporation-Department-Agriculture/part-457-Common-Crop-Insurance-Regulations/section-457.8.md

 34. Units

-(a) You may elect an enterprise unit or whole-farm unit in accordance with the following:
+(a) You may elect an enterprise unit or whole-farm unit as allowed by the actuarial documents.

-(1) For crops for which revenue protection is available, you may elect:

-(i) An enterprise unit if you elected revenue protection or yield protection; or

-(ii) A whole-farm unit if you elected:

-(A) Revenue protection and revenue protection is provided unless limited by the Special Provisions; or

-(B) Yield protection only if whole-farm units are allowed by the Special Provisions;

-(2) For crops for which revenue protection is not available, enterprise units or whole-farm units are available only if allowed by the Special Provisions;

-(3) You must make such election on or before the earliest sales closing date for the insured crops in the unit and report such unit structure on your acreage report:
+(1) You must make such election on or before the earliest sales closing date for the insured crops in the unit and report such unit structure on your acreage report:

 (i) For counties in which the actuarial documents specify a fall or winter sales closing date and a spring sales closing date, you may change your unit election on or before the spring sales closing date (earliest spring sales closing date for crops in the unit if electing a whole-farm unit) if you do not have any insured fall planted acreage of the insured crop;